SAP/ssi-dim-middle-layer/README.md

 ## About this project

-This repository contains the backend code for the Integration layer between DIM solution and Tractus-X Portal written in C#.
+This repository contains the code for the Integration layer between Digital Identity Management (DIM) solution and Tractus-X Portal written in C#.
 It's used to create a wallet and configure all needed information.

 For **installation** details and further information, please refer to the chart specific [README](./charts/dim/README.md).